How to Automate Data Entry: A Step-by-Step Guide [2024]

 Microsoft OneNote

-While OneNote might not be the *first* option that comes to mind for OCR, it actually includes robust OCR functionality, especially if you’re already in the MS ecosystem.
+While OneNote might not be the *first* option that comes to mind for OCR, it actually includes OCR functionality, especially if you’re already in the MS ecosystem.
 It’s completely free, and works great for simple extractions or if you need to pull text directly from an image.

 Features: